Shaivism: Indus Valley Civilisation

+Shiva is worshipped as Adiyogi (the first yogi), the originator of yoga and the lord of yogis, in Shaivism and broader Hinduism.

 Some trace the origins to the Indus Valley Civilisation, which reached its peak around 2500–2000 BCE.
 Archeological discoveries show seals that suggest a deity that somewhat appears like Shiva.
 Of these is the Pashupati seal, which early scholars interpreted as someone seated in a meditating yoga pose surrounded by animals, and with horns.
 This "Pashupati" (Lord of Animals, Sanskrit ') seal has been interpreted by these scholars as a prototype of Shiva.
-Gavin Flood characterizes these views as "speculative", saying that it is not clear from the seal if the figure has three faces, or is seated in a yoga posture, or even that the shape is intended to represent a human figure.
+Gavin Flood characterises these views as "speculative", saying that it is not clear from the seal if the figure has three faces, or is seated in a yoga posture, or even that the shape is intended to represent a human figure.

 Other scholars state that the Indus Valley script remains undeciphered, and the interpretation of the Pashupati seal is uncertain.
 According to Srinivasan, the proposal that it is proto-Shiva may be a case of projecting "later practices into archeological findings".
 Similarly, Asko Parpola states that other archaeological finds such as the early Elamite seals dated to 3000–2750 BCE show similar figures and these have been interpreted as "seated bull" and not a yogi, and the bull interpretation is likely more accurate.